How to benchmark Python code with pytest-benchmark

 Benchmarking in Python

-The two popular options for benchmarking in Python are: pytest-benchmark and airspeed velocity (asv)
+The two popular options for benchmarking in Python are: pytest-benchmark and airspeed velocity (asv).

 pytest-benchmark is a powerful benchmarking tool integrated with the popular pytest testing framework.
 It allows developers to measure and compare the performance of their code by running benchmarks alongside their unit tests.
 Users can easily compare their benchmark results locally and export their results in various formats, such as JSON.